ironhack-labs/lab-bulma-components/README.md

 Do you know [Bulma](https://bulma.io), a very nice alternative to Bootstrap as a CSS framework?
 We are going to create a simple website with Bulma and React!

+## Requirements

+- Fork this repo
+- Clone this repo

-You can find the starter code in the starter code folder of this Github repo.
+You can find the starter code in the starter code folder of this GitHub repo.

 ## Submission